-STABLE, PRIVATE: A structure or shelter for the keeping of horses which are not boarded and are not for hire and are owned by the immediate family.
+STABLE, PRIVATE: A building for the keeping of horses which are not boarded and are not for hire and are the personal property of the owner of the lot.

-STABLE, PUBLIC: A structure or shelter where horses are boarded or are kept for hire.
+STABLE, PUBLIC: A building where horses are boarded or are kept for hire.